AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 1. **Optional:** In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.

 1. Modify the JSON as needed.
-Refer to the specific edge system documentation for configuration guidelines.
+For configuration guidelines, refer to the specific edge system documentation.

  Do not include secrets in the configuration.
 Secrets cannot be stored or exported in a configuration.